USE CASE

-For this brief article, I have decided to re-analyse the RNA-seq data from a recently published paper on the osteoarthritis-like (OA-like) transcription changes induced in response to Interleukin-17 (IL-17) (Mimpen et al, 2021) using our Omics Playground platform.
+In 2021 Mimpen et al. conducted a study on how different members of the Interleukin-17 (IL-17) cytokine family induce Osteoarthritis-like (OA) gene expression changes.
 In the original manuscript, the authors exposed human chondrocytes (HC) and synovial fibroblasts (SF) from end-stage OA patients to three members of the IL-17 cytokine family (namely IL-17A, IL-17AF and IL17-F) and observed the dysregulation of pathways associated with angiogenesis, immunity and the complement system.
 They also observed an association with arthritis and musculoskeletal disease gene sets and concluded that IL-17A played a role in OA pathophysiology.

 The biological material (HC and SF cells) for the study was obtained from OA patients.
 The samples were divided into a control group and three treatment groups (IL-17A, IL-17AF and IL-17F) of six samples each for each cell type and then sequenced, for a total of 24 HC and 24 SF RNA-seq samples.